|

 The

-that harbours through the winter.
+wind is a song that harbours through the winter.

 The sail is a door